jan-bogaerts/mark/src/markdownCode.md

       - call position-tracking-service.clear
 - the project service also keeps track of some user configs like:
   - wether auto-save is on or not.
 This value is stored in the local storage.
-- Whenever 'markDirty' is called, a timer is started, if it isn't already running, the auto-save is on and filename is known.
-This timer will call the save function when it goes off.
 - The project service uses an EventTarget to dispatch events that others can subscribe to / unsubscribe from. it raises the following events:
   - content-changed: when the project is loaded or a new project is created.
   - fragment-deleted: when a text fragment is removed from the list